Mindfulness vs. Meditation: Are They the Same?

 You must have often heard about the terms mindfulness and meditation.
 Many people use these words interchangeably.
 Are they the same?
 In this blog, UEF helps you understand the difference between mindfulness vs meditation, practical techniques and how to start them with simple exercises.
-Learning how to practise mindfulness and meditation will help you build a more flourishing life.
+Learning how to practice mindfulness and meditation will help you build a more flourishing life.

 What is the Difference Between Mindfulness and Meditation